by Ponlakshmi

 Thus, the Qos of received messages is similar to the QoS of published & subscribed messages.

-A more detailed document on developing MQTT clients will help you create your own mqtt clients to connect with any MQTT broker.
+A more detailed MQTT Protocol document on developing MQTT clients will help you create your own MQTT clients to connect with any MQTT broker.

 To Learn more about the protocol,